dafi/shortonspace/README.md

 ShortOnSpace
 ============

-Analyze storage cards usage and free up disk space on Android
+Analyze storage cards usage and free up disk space

-You can scan you android device to discover which folder or file occupy more space.
+You can scan you android device to discover which folder or file occupies more space.

 Using a color representation it is simple to see where is the wasted space.

 Some file operations are possible directly from application